johnwroge/DSA/README.md

 ## Free Algorithm Challenges

-[Leetcode](https://leetcode.com/) is a popular platform for coding and algorithm practice, ideal for interview preparation.
+[Leetcode](https://leetcode.com/) is a platform for coding and algorithm practice.

 [Advent of Code](https://adventofcode.com/) is an annual coding challenge series that takes place every December, offering a set of puzzles with a holiday-themed narrative.
 Each day from December 1st to 25th, a new puzzle is released, challenging participants to solve problems involving algorithms, data structures, and optimization.
 These puzzles increase in difficulty and often involve creative problem-solving and efficiency improvements.
 The goal is to provide both a fun way to practice programming and an engaging way to improve skills in areas like parsing, recursion, graph traversal, and dynamic programming.